Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

     return encoded_data.tostring()
 ```

 The `ext` is the image encoding format.
-Currently, OneFlow support the same format of encode and decode for image files as OpenCV.
-Please refer to [cv::ImwriteFlags](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga292d81be8d76901bff7988d18d2b42ac).
-Which include：
+Currently, The format supported by ONEFLOW image encoding and decoding is consistent with that of OpenCV, which can be refered in [cv::ImwriteFlags](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga292d81be8d76901bff7988d18d2b42ac) for details.

 - JPEG, one of the most common lossy code formats.
 Please refer to  [JPEG](http://www.wikiwand.com/en/JPEG).
 - PNG, a common lossless bitmap encoding format.
 Please refer to [Portable Network Graphics](http://www.wikiwand.com/en/Portable_Network_Graphics).
 - TIFF, a extensible compressed encoding format.
 Please refer to [Tagged Image File Format](http://www.wikiwand.com/en/TIFF).

-2. Covert to `Feature` format then do serialization and record the length of the data into a file.
+Second, data is converted to the form of Feature, serialized, and the data length is written to the file.
 ```python
 def ndarray2ofrecords(dsfile, dataname, encoded_data, labelname, encoded_label):
     topack = {dataname: bytes_feature(encoded_data),